 Developing Applications for IBM WebSphere Enterprise Service Bus V7.5

-This course is also available as classroom course Developing Applications for IBM WebSphere Enterprise Service Bus V7.5 (WB753G).
+This course is also available as self-paced virtual (e-learning) course Developing Applications for IBM WebSphere Enterprise Service Bus V7.5 (ZB753G).
+This option does not require any travel.

-This course teaches students how to use WebSphere Enterprise Service Bus and IBM Integration Designer to build and deploy mediation integration solutions.
+This course teaches you how to build and deploy mediation integration solutions using WebSphere Enterprise Service Bus and IBM Integration Designer.

-IBM WebSphere Enterprise Service Bus enables a service-oriented architecture (SOA) by providing a platform for business applications that require a complex integration that uses different technologies.
+IBM WebSphere Enterprise Service Bus enables a service-oriented architecture (SOA) by providing a platform for business applications requiring a complex integration that uses different technologies.
 The IBM Integration Designer tool set can be used to create integration solutions by using simplified integration mechanisms.

-Through recorded lectures and hands-on lab exercises, students learn the concepts, architecture, components, processes, and procedures that are involved in implementing an integration solution.
+Through instructor-led lectures and hands-on lab exercises, you learn the concepts, architecture, components, processes, and procedures involved in implementing an integration solution.
 WebSphere Enterprise Service Bus supports various integration bindings, including:

-In this course, students design, develop, and test the mediation integration for many of these types of integration bindings.
-Students create integration solutions with WebSphere Enterprise Service Bus and the IBM Integration Designer tool set.
-They learn about mediation modules, mediation flow components, mediation primitives, unified common data structures (SMO), mediation module deployment, and the development-to-deployment life cycle for mediations.
+In this course, you design, develop, and test the mediation integration for many of these types of integration bindings.
+You create integration solutions with WebSphere Enterprise Service Bus and the IBM Integration Designer tool set.
+You learn about mediation modules, mediation flow components, mediation primitives, unified common data structures (SMO), mediation module deployment, and the development-to-deployment life cycle for mediations.

-In hands-on laboratory exercises, students create several mediation solutions by employing different technologies, such as JMS transport, HTTP binding, Java Component Architecture (JCA) adapters, mediation primitives, mediation flow components, and standard WebSphere MQ messages.
-The exercises also enable students to create a Common Event Infrastructure (CEI) event using the Event Emitter primitive, and business object maps and Extensible Stylesheet Language (XSL) transformations to develop message relationships.
-Students also use various stand-alone utilities for testing and to access the data on queues.
+In hands-on laboratory exercises, you create several mediation solutions by employing different technologies, such as JMS transport, HTTP binding, Java Component Architecture (JCA) adapters, mediation primitives, mediation flow components, and standard WebSphere MQ messages.
+The exercises also enable you to create a Common Event Infrastructure (CEI) event using the Event Emitter primitive, as well as business object maps and Extensible Stylesheet Language (XSL) transformations to develop message relationships.
+You also use various stand-alone utilities for testing and to access the data on queues.

-In other exercises, students add plug-ins and create a mediation module that uses dynamic endpoints.
-Students also learn how to use Enterprise JavaBeans (EJB) bindings and the JCA Java Database Connectivity (JDBC) adapter, and how to use web services gateways with web services bindings.
+In additional exercises, you add plug-ins and create a mediation module that uses dynamic endpoints.
+You also learn how to use Enterprise JavaBeans (EJB) bindings and the JCA Java Database Connectivity (JDBC) adapter, as well as how to use web services gateways with web services bindings.

 For information about other related courses, visit the IBM Training website: